Christmas tree themes: 11 on-trend decorating schemes to try in 2024

 (Image credit: Wayfair)

-Inspired by nature, this year’s emerging festive trend celebrates the natural beauty of winter woodland, keeping decoration colors neutral or derived from nature.
+Inspired by nature, this year’s emerging festive trend celebrates the natural beauty of winter woodland, keeping decoration colours neutral or derived from nature.

-"Incorporating classic festive greenery into decorating schemes will instantly lift a room, but the complementary tones of oatmeal, verdant greens, and pale woods will elevate the look and make it feel instantly more contemporary."
+The tree, whether real or artificial welcomes classic festive greenery but the complementary tones of oatmeal, verdant greens, and pale wood elevate the look and make it feel more contemporary.

 snowy Christmas tree theme in an all grey dining area that feels elegantly understated